MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/cli/pipeline-variable-group-secret-nonsecret-variables.md

 * Create the DevOps resources
 * Run the pipeline
 * Modify the variable values three times
-* Run the pipeline again each time the variable values
+* Run the pipeline again each time the variable values are changed

 The script creates the following resources in Azure DevOps: